artist and curator of Hina Luna

 Sprouted in Northern California, now replanted and well rooted on Hawai'i Island, I am a lifelong art maker, nature lover, relic worshipper and adornment enthusiast.
 My inspiration blooms from the places I call home [including my own ancestral lands], from the practice of everyday personal rituals, and my experience of just being in the world.

-When I’m not stirring dye pots or block printing, I find joy in creating beautiful meals with humble ingredients, the company of my three black cats, playing in the pasture with my goat companions, and sitting around a pit fire with my partner after a full day tending to the land.
+I find joy in creating beautiful meals with humble ingredients, hosting good company around the table, my three black cats and small herd of goats, and sitting around a fire with my partner after a full day tending to the land.